hwthomas/myPlc/readme.md

 This project was originally forked from ``github.com/uhi22/pyPlc`` and its name changed to ``myPlc`` Main structural change is to separate all python sources into a folder ``src`` with minor code changes to allow for this

-Then ``hardwareInterface.py`` edited to handle a CCS-CHAdeMO converter project based on RPi4b and Waveshare CAN HAT hardware
+Then ``hardwareInterface.py`` was edited to handle a CCS-CHAdeMO adapter project based on RPi4b and Waveshare CAN HAT hardware, and a 'WatchDog' output has been added to investigate a failsafe hardware mechanism for shutting down the charger in case of errors in the EV or the adapter itself.

 # CCS hacking: Electric car charging experiments with Python and PLC network adaptors